What does your brand say about your business before you do?

 Your luxury brand needs to be clear on the type of customers it serves.
 It also needs to have a clear brand vision and values.
 Your luxury brand should also be intentional about how you want to be positioned in the market.

 For example, what is your brand’s unique point of view?
 Do you serve only a particular market?
 Or do you solve a specific need in the market?
 Think about how you can incorporate your brand story into the marketing and positioning of your luxury brand’s influence in the market.

 Tiffany & Co does a great of this in how they communicate their brand positioning in advertising.
 Here you can see Tracee Ellis Ross showcasing their Tiffany T line.

 Once you’ve clearly defined your positioning and who your luxury brand serves in the market.
 You can then move on to the other steps of developing your brand, which include your visual identity.

 Before you can develop your brand’s visual image, you need to be clear on who your customers are and the type of experience you want to create for your business.
 Then once you set a clear path and foundation for your brand, you can move on to develop your brand visual identity.

-Suggested reading: What Is Luxury Brand Strategy?
-And, Why It’s Important.
+Suggested reading: What Is eCommerce Brand Strategy And Why You Need One

 Well-Written Storytelling & Persuasive Copy